 Library Areas and Uses

 Our library is primarily used for academic purposes.
-Students are provided with access to technology and collaborative work spaces.
-Games such as chess can be accessed during the breaks.
+Students are provided with access to technology and collaborative workspaces.
+Chess boards and jigsaw puzzles can be accessed during the breaks.

 Year 12 Study Skills during the day